-German Christmas Smokers may look like a toy, or a simple decoration that goes on the mantle, but they do more, they are incense burners or Räuchermännchen.
-This type of Christmas decoration is fairly common in most German households (like Nutcrackers), and there are different types of Smokers- Räuchermännchen are collected by many people.
-You’ll find Santas, Brewers, Beekeepers, Toymakers… all with a pipe in hand or in their mouth.
+German Christmas Smokers, or Räuchermännchen, may look like toys or simple decorations that go on the mantle, but they do more: they are incense burners.
+Many people collect Räuchermännchen, and this Christmas decoration is pretty common in most German households (like Nutcrackers).
+What’s fun and collectible about these figures is the variety of Smokers.
+There are Santas, Brewers, Beekeepers, and Toymakers, all with a pipe in hand or in their mouth.
 And why?
-Open up the figure, and you find a platform for a small cone of pungeant incense.
-This is lit… and the smoke comes out of the hole mimicing pipe smoke.
-The home fills with delicious smells of pine or Frankinsense.
+Open up the figure, and you find a platform for a small cone of pungent incense.
+The cone gets lit, and the smoke comes out of the hole, mimicking pipe smoke and filling your home with delicious smells of pine or Frankincense.

-In more recent years, maybe because fewer people are smoking, woodcarvers produced other sorts of figures to “smoke” without the use of a pipe…. my favorite is the dragon!
+Recently, maybe because fewer people are smoking, woodcarvers have produced other sorts of figures that “smoke” without a pipe, like a Santa House and a dragon!

-Over the years, I’ve collected a few, and while visiting Seiffen… a few more may have come home with me.
-(And honestly, the Nightwatchman and Miner stay out year round).
-But my most recent addition is the vintage Santa with a DDR label.
-Since the Erzgebirge lie in the former DDR, it totally makes sense, because that is where the story of the German Smoker begins….
+Over the years, I’ve collected a few Smokers.
+My most recent addition is the vintage Santa with a DDR label.
+Since the Erzgebirge lie in the former DDR, it totally makes sense, because that is where the story of the German Smoker begins.

 What are German Christmas Smokers?

-KWO Wood Gnome German Christmas Incense Smoker Handcrafted in Germany New
+KWO St. Nicholas Large German Christmas Incense Smoker Handcrafted in Germany

 (Sadly, over the years, his pipe for my Snowan was lost, so now we just pretend he’s outside breathing cold air).